DevExpress/Blazor/README.md

 See the [Setup Visual Studio's NuGet Package Manager](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studio%27s-nuget-package-manager) topic for more information.

+3. Install the "DevExpress.RazorComponents" NuGet package.
-3. Obtain the client runtime from this GitHub repository - download all files from the "client-runtime" directory.
+4. Obtain the client runtime from this GitHub repository - download all files from the "client-runtime" directory.
 Include the downloaded files into your start page.
-4. Register our tag namespace and helper in /Components/_ViewImports.cshtml:
+5. Register our tag namespace and helper in /Components/_ViewImports.cshtml:
 ```
 @using DevExpress.RazorComponents
 addTagHelper *, DevExpress.RazorComponents
 ```
-5. Your application is ready to use DevExpress Razor Components.
+6. Your application is ready to use DevExpress Razor Components.

 # Included Demo Modules